 But philosophers of biology have long noted that a simple property essences theory of natural kinds doesn't work well for biological kinds.
-The reason is that many people have had the strong intuition that species are biological kinds, but that species don't have essences that consist of intrinsic unary properties.
+The reason is that many people have had the strong intuition that species are biological kinds, but that species don't have essences.
 Mark Ereshefsky (2009) explains this particularly nicely:

 a number of biological forces work against the uniqueness and universality of a trait in a species.
 Suppose a trait were found in all the members of a species.
 The forces of mutation, recombination, and random drift can cause the disappearance of that trait in a future member of the species...
 Given the stringent requirements of essentialism and the confounding forces of evolution, many philosophers and biologists reject the view that species have essences.
+(Ereshefsky, 2009)

-(Ereshefsky, 2009) It is worth noting that many philosophers of biology have concluded from this that not even species are kinds precisely because they lack essences.6 If species aren't kinds, its unlikely that HCPs will turn out to be.
-Another popular view is that species are kinds, but that the notion of a kind needs to be modified somewhat in order to work well for biology.
-One very natural way to do this goes by the name of the "homeostatic property cluster" (HPC) theory, originally developed by Boyd (1999) but articulated in a way that is more helpful for us by Ereshefsky (2009)7.
+It is worth noting that many philosophers of biology have concluded from this that not even species are kinds precisely because they lack essences.7 If species aren't kinds, its unlikely that HCPs will turn out to be.
+Another popular view is that species are kinds, but that the notion of a kind needs to be modified somewhat in order to well for biology.
+One very natural way to do this goes by the name of the "homeostatic property cluster" (HPC) theory, originally developed by Boyd (1999).